4RohanSinha/CppND-Capstone-Project/README.md

 * README
 	* A README with instructions is included with the project.
-		* The README is included with the project and has instructions for building/running the project.
-File: README.md.
-Line Numbers 15 - 30.
+		* The README is included with the project and has instructions for building/running the project. <strong>File: README.md.
+Line Numbers 15 - 30.</strong>